rodekruis/IBF-system/README.md

 generic, and thus automized.
 But also quit some manual steps are needed at the moment.
 This is intended to be improved in the future.
 The list below is intended to give a full overview.
 It is not however meant to be detailed enough to execute each step, without further knowledge.

-1. Prepare data (look at existing countries for exact format examples + locations where to store)
-    - Flood extent raster (for at least 1 return period) + an 'empty' raster of the same exten/pixel size. (.tif)
-    - Population (.tif)
-    - Grassland + cropland (.tif)
-    - Admin-area-boundary file for agreed upon admin-level (.shp)
-    - Glofas*stations_locations_with_trigger_levels*<country_code>.csv
-    - Glofas*station_per_admin_area*<country_code>.csv
-        - which (e.g.) 'districts' are triggered if station X is triggered?
-        - note: this should include all admin-areas.
-If not mapped to any station, use 'no_station'
-    - vulnerability data to be used (.csv)
-2. Database + scripts
-    - Transfer "<country_code>\_datamodel"."Indicators_TOTAL_1" from CRA To
-      "IBF-static-input"."<country_code>\_CRA_Indicators_1" using DBeaver export
-      functionality
-    - Transfer "<country_code>\_datamodel"."Geo_level1" from CRA to
-      "IBF-static-input"."<country_code>\_Geo_level1" using DBeaver export
-      functionality
-    - add necessary piece of script to `processStaticDataPostgres.sql`
-        - dashboard_glofas_stations
-        - waterstation_per_district
-        - metadata
-    - add necessary piece of script to `IBF-database-scripts.sql` (for now this allows only 1 admin-level + pretend all countries are same admin-level)
-        - CRA_Data_2
-        - Admin_area_data_2
-3. IBF-pipeline
-    - add country_code to settings.py
-    - add country-specific settings to settings.py (e.g. right links to abovementioned data)
-    - Run runSetup.py (`python3 runSetup.py`) for new country only (comment out
-      other countries in settings.py)
-    - Run runCron.py (`python3 runCron.py`) to test pipeline.
-4. Api-Service
+Ask a developer who knows more.

+### Adding country with disaster type *Floods*
+1. IBF-API-Service
     - Users:
         - Add user for country to src/scripts/users.json
         - Add country to admin-user
     - Country
         - Add country in src/scripts/countries.json
     - Upload through 'npm run seed' from API-service
-5. IBF-dashboard
+2. Data for database (look at existing countries and files for examples in terms of format)
+    - Save admin-area-boundary file (.shp) for agreed upon admin-level as geojson (with extension .json) with the right column names in `services/API-service/src/scripts/git-lfs/`
+    - Save Glofas_stations_locations_with_trigger_levels_<country_code>.csv in the same folder
+    - Save Glofas_station_per_admin_area_<country_code>.csv in the same folder
+        - which (e.g.) 'districts' are triggered if station X is triggered?
+        - note: this should include all admin-areas.
+If not mapped to any station, use 'no_station'
+    - Potentially add extra code in seed-scripts (seed-amin-area.ts / seed-glofas-station.ts / etc.) to process new data correctly.
+    - Run seed script of IBF-API-service
+    - NOTE: we are in a migration, where we want to move new data as much as possible to this new seed-script set up.
+So also for other data, not mentioned here, the goal is to upload this via seed-scripts as well.
+Some other data that is not yet included in seed-script
+      - CRA data > transfered from "<country_code>\_datamodel"."Indicators_TOTAL_1" in CRA To "IBF-static-input"."<country_code>\_CRA_Indicators_1" using DBeaver export functionality
+        - add necessary piece of script to CRA_data part of `processStaticDataPostgres.sql`
+      - Flood vulnerability data to be used (.csv) > uploaded manually (through runSetup.py)
+      - Red Cross branch data (.csv) > uploaded manually (through runSetup.py)
+      - COVID risk data (.csv) > uploaded through specifically created endpoint
+3. Geodata for IBF-pipline and IBF-geoserver (look at existing countries and files for examples in terms of format)
+    - Save in `services/IBF-pipeline/pipeline/data` in the right subfolder ..
+      - Flood extent raster (for at least 1 return period) + an 'empty' raster of the same exten/pixel size. (.tif)
+      - Population (.tif)
+      - Grassland + cropland (.tif)
+      - The same admin-boundary-file as described above, but saves as .shp
+    - When deploying to other environments (local/remote) this data needs to be transfered (e.g. as data.zip through WinSCP or similar)
+4. IBF-pipeline
+    - add country_code to .env (for development settings, replace by ONLY that code)
+    - add country-specific settings to settings.py (e.g. right links to abovementioned data)
+      - with model = 'glofas'
-    - Add country + parameters to country.service.ts
+    - add country-specific settings to secrets.py
-    - Test dashboard by logging in through admin-user or country-specific user
+    - add dummy-trigger-station to glofasdata.py with forecast-value that exceeds trigger-value
+    - Run runPipeline.py (`python3 runPipeline.py`) to test pipeline.
-6. Geoserver
+5. Geoserver
-    - Manually create new layers in Geoserver interface (do this on server only, not locally)
+    - Manually create new stores+layers in [Geoserver interface of test-vm](https://ibf-test.510.global/geoserver/web)
-        - flood*extent*<lead-time>\_<country_code> for each lead-time
+        - flood_extent_<lead-time>\_<country_code> for each lead-time
         - population\_<country_code>
         - grassland\_<country_code>
         - cropland\_<country_code>